OMBA Course Descriptions – Emphasis Areas & Core Classes

 Required MBA Core Courses

-BUSMBA 500 BUSINESS FOUNDATIONS – Provides self-paced initial foundation or refresher in basic financial accounting, micro-economics, statistics, and spreadsheets.
+BUSMBA 500 BUSINESS FOUNDATIONS – Provides self-paced initial foundation or refresher in micro-economics, statistics, and Excel.
 (Pass/Fail.)

 BUSMBA 501 DESIGN THINKING AND STRATEGIC MANAGEMENT – Examines collaborative innovation processes that are transforming business and driving industry life cycles.
 Includes a first exposure to the creation of functional, business-level, and corporate-level strategies.
 Special consideration of organizational design, diversification, mergers and acquisitions, and measures of strategic performance including use of Balanced Scorecards.
 Interpersonal skills enhanced via online collaboration with classmates.